William Optics FLT-123 ( APM LZOS

 Summary

-Considering its large aperture and short focal length, it controls aberrations
+aperture and short focal length, the LZOS 123/738 controls aberrations

 remarkably well.
 It will take high powers as well as a premium F8 triplet like

-and a bit flatter of field, but it is a lot less portable and slower to cool.
+the AP Traveler and a bit flatter of field, but it is a lot less portable and

-very high and the Starlight Feathertouch focuser is
+and rings is very high and the Starlight Feathertouch focuser is just the best

-So, if I was forced to own just one
+If I was forced to own just one single telescope,

-single telescope, this would now be it – a small scope that pushes into the performance
+a 123/738 might now be it – a small scope that pushes into the performance league

-league of larger APOs and did a super job of every task I set it, from
+of larger APOs.
+It did a fine job of every task I set it, from ultra-high power

 The LZOS 123/738 is another very fine

 lens from the Russian company.
-In a premium package like this WO FLT-123 it
+In a premium OTA from William Optics or APM it

 makes an outstanding multi-purpose, portable APO and gets my highest